 A mentee closely observes their mentors and will try building themselves around them.
 Therefore it’s important that you showcase all personal attributes that are necessary for success.
-Having a positive mindset at workplace and dealing with difficult situations calmly will show the mentee what actions are needed to succeed in this field.
+Having a positive mindset at the workplace and dealing with difficult situations calmly will show the mentee what actions are needed to succeed in this field.

 Take Personal Interest in Mentorship

 Mentorship isn’t just about bombarding your mentee with professional information and antidotes.
-Rather as a mentor you should feel responsible about the grooming of your mentee and must showcase attributes of compassion.
+Rather as a mentor you should feel responsible for the grooming of your mentee and must showcase attributes of compassion.
 Act like a teacher rather than being a boss.
 A good mentor will help the mentee reflect on their inner potential and develop strengths and beliefs accordingly.

 Provide constructive feedback

 As a mentor, you should know the various strengths and weaknesses of your mentee.
 Identifying the weaknesses will help the employee grow and learn for a successful career.
 Have open communication with the mentee and show concerns in a compassionate manner reflecting on solutions for the problem.
 Challenge your mentee with different challenges will bring forward feelings of accomplishment for the employee.